Idaho Falls Assisted Living

 Here you can enjoy the comforts of home, while also receiving excellent service and quality care.
 Our senior living facilities offer personalized care for each individual resident.
 From three home-cooked meals a day to regularly scheduled activities, to a quiet afternoon on the patio, The Gables of Idaho Falls Assisted Living is the ideal combination of home-like living spaces, care, and amenities to promote our resident’s health and well-being.
 It is our goal to consistently meet the personal preferences and needs of each resident.

-We are regarded as a premier assisted living and memory care in Southeast Idaho because of the quality of care our residents receive while they are with us.
+We are regarded as a premier assisted living in Southeast Idaho because of the quality of care our residents receive while they are with us.
 When you enter our warm, comfortable home, you will immediately know there is something special here.
 Schedule a tour today!
 Come experience senior living at its best!

 Benefits of a Senior Living Community